Ways to increase the CTR of links

 Finally, something banal and banal.
 It's a good idea to separate individual words with a hyphen each time, rather than writing them on a line.
 This will make the link more readable.
 In addition, the first letters of words may be capitalized, although this is not a common practice.

-Which methods exist increasing the CTR of links?
+What are the methods for increasing the CTR of links?

 As you can see, increasing the CTR of links is a simple matter if you approach the topic as a whole.

-You only need to follow a few simple and easy to remember rules to ensure that trust comes first to the link is up to par.
+You only need to follow a few simple and easy to remember rules to ensure that, above all, the trust in the link is up to par.

-Remember to avoid special characters, create a nice wrapper around the link and include content , which matches the promise, and everything will be fine.
+Don't forget to avoid special characters, create a nice wrapper around the link and include content that matches the promise and you'll be fine.